iamjenetzler/SynapseControl/README.md

 ![](images/Authentication.jpg)

-Further details on Managed Identity for Synapse, and how Synapse's Managed Identity is added to your SQL Server can be found here:
+Further details on Managed Identity for Synapse, and how Synapse's Managed Identity is added to your SQL Pool can be found here:

 <a href="https://docs.microsoft.com/en-us/azure/synapse-analytics/security/synapse-workspace-managed-identity">Azure Synapse workspace managed identity</a>